0dm/PyreProtecc/README.md

 # PyreProtecc

+# BETA NOTICE
+This is the beta branch for PyreProtecc.
+These builds are for testing the latest releases before they go on Nexus Mods.
+Please report any bugs you find via Github Issues or via the [Discord server](https://discord.gg/ZWA36YT)

 # Info
 This tool aims to prevent most cheats and malicious actions from cheaters in Dark Souls III such as:
 - Forced items in inventory